A Thursday at Orca House

 "What does your body feel like right now?" she asks.

-They talk for a few minutes, not about what he should be doing, but about what he really needs.
-Almost by accident, he mentions that he started an audiobook at home about a kid who sails across the Atlantic alone and keeps meaning to get back to it.
+They talk for a few minutes — not about what he should be doing, but about what he actually needs.
+Almost by accident he mentions that he started an audiobook at home about a kid who sails across the Atlantic alone and has been meaning to get back to it.

-She pulls the cot out from the back of the tent, finds an extra blanket, and stacks two pillows.
-Felix settles in with his headphones and phone while the wood stove quietly hums nearby.
-By 12:40, he’s asleep.
+She pulls the cot from the back of the tent, finds the extra blanket, stacks two pillows.
+Felix settles in with his headphones and his phone, the wood stove quiet around him.
+By 12:40 he is asleep.
+Nobody makes anything of this.

-The MA kids sense the change without anyone saying anything.
-The yard feels more open, and voices grow a bit louder.
-Dominic glances at the blue shed where the power tools are kept, then looks toward the gate.
+The MA kids feel the shift in the space without anyone announcing it.
+The yard opens up.
+Voices get a little louder.
+Dominic glances at the blue shed where the power tools live, then toward the gate.
 Jeff wouldn't be coming today.
-Miss Christel's husband came once a month to help build things with power tools, which was Dominic's favorite day.
+Miss Christel's husband came once a month to help build things, and it was reliably Dominic's favorite day.

-The boat debate starts up again, and somehow JK Rowling becomes part of the conversation.
+The boat debate resumes, and somewhere in the middle of it JK Rowling enters the conversation.

 "I don't think she actually meant it the way people say," Dominic says.
 "I think she had a bad day and said something stupid."

-“She wrote essays,” Maya says flatly.
-“Multiple.
-Over the years.
-That’s not a bad day.”
+"She wrote essays," Maya says flatly.
+"Multiple.
+Over years.
+That's not a bad day."

 "People say things wrong sometimes."